 Sedgwick - The third largest town in Harvey County and named for Sedgwick County, is located on the Atchison, Topeka & Santa Fe R. R. and the Little Arkansas river, 10 miles south of Newton, the county seat.
 It is an incorporated city of 626 inhabitants according to the census of 1910, has 2 banks, an opera house, a weekly newspaper (the Panagraph), telegraph and express offices, and an international money order post office with four rural routes.
 It is the oldest town in the county, having been laid off in June, 1870, by the Sedgwick Town Company, of which T. S. Floyd was president.
 The first store, which was the first in the county, was built in July of that year by William H. Owen.
 The post office was established June 27, 1870 with T. S. Floyd as postmaster.
 The money order department was added in 1877.
 The first school house in the county was erected here in 1870 and the first term was taught by C. S. Bullock and wife.
-The first newspaper was the Sedgwick Gazette, the initial number of which was issued in Jan., 1871.
-The Citizens' Savings bank was organized and began business in 1872.
+The first savings bank was organized and began business in 1872.
 The town was incorporated as a city of the third class in March of that year.
 The city government was suspended in 1877 on account of a clerical error in the charter.
 It was revived again in 1881 and reorganization took place followed by an election of officers in April, 1882.